pulp-platform/snitch_cluster/docs/tutorial/introduction.md

 This will launch a new window where the container image for the codespace will be built.
 This can take a couple of minutes but you only run this once.
 After this, a Visual Studio Code client will be launched in your browser.
 This system has all the requirements for developing, building, and simulating a SNAX Cluster preinstalled.
 If you prefer this, you can launch this codespace in the Visual Studio Code desktop client.

-Once loaded, you will be starting at the root of the local repository.
-You need to do the following to ensure a smooth run-through of the tutorial.
-First, load the git submodules as it isn't automatically pre-loaded:
+After initializing the Codespace, run the following command in VSCode's shell terminal to fetch all necessary sub modules:

 ```bash
 git submodule update --init --recursive
 ```

-## Cloning the Repository Locally
+## Option 2: Cloning the Repository Locally

 First, let's clone the main repository.
 Do not forget to include the `--recurse-submodules`.